Healthy Homes Assessment Mount Victoria

 Mount Victoria Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required to all Mount Victoria and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement to all Mount Victoria and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate the conformance to any Healthy Homes Standard that apply or will be applied during the tenure of the rental property.
+• Property managers and landlords must keep records to demonstrate the compliance with each Healthy Homes Standards that apply or will apply during the tenure of your rental home.

-• Private landlords and property managers must ensure their rental properties comply with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.
+• Property managers and private landlords must ensure their rental properties comply to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

-• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 From 1 July 2024